 The European Commission has set up a European online dispute resolution platform at www.ec.europa.eu/con- sumers/odr.
-Consumers can use this for the out-of-court settlement of disputes (The manufactor of the second s arising from online sales contracts or online service contracts.
+Consumers can use this for the out-of-court settlement of disputes arising from online sales contracts or online service contracts.
 The company's email address is: info@monega.de.